 For additional questions, we recommend browsing Equality NC’s list of local LGBT organizations and advocacy groups.
 There are a number of resources available for support and information.

 Asheville attorney Chris Craig and his team are available to help and support you as you consider the legal logistics of your transition.
-We have many years of experience working with the Asheville LGBTQ community, with a focus on estate planning, adoption, and family law.
+We have many years of experience working with the Asheville LGBTQ+ community, with a focus on estate planning, adoption, and family law.
 We would love to meet with you to discuss your needs and any questions you may have.
-Contact us today for more information.
+Contact us online or call (828) 258-2888 for more information.